Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

    * - Reporting_Period_Total
      - Total of usage in this row for all months covered.
 Note that this element does NOT appear in the JSON reports, instead the JSON format offers a Granularity report attribute (see :numref:`filters-attributes` for details).
-     - All reports
+     - All COUNTER Reports and Standard Views of COUNTER Reports
      - 123456

    * - *Mmm-yyyy*
      - A series of columns with usage for each month covered by the report.
 The format is *Mmm-yyyy*.
 Note: In the JSON format this is represented by Begin_Date and End_Date date elements for each month.
-     - All reports
+     - All COUNTER Reports and Standard Views of COUNTER Reports
      - May-2024